-This module introduces students to contemporary Russian, developing all four skills: speaking, listening, reading and writing,
+This module introduces students to contemporary Russian, imparting the following skills: writing, reading, speaking and listening.

 A wide range of activities are undertaken, such as practical language exercises, work into and out of Russian and vocabulary-building activities.
 This will be delivered by commercially produced and in-house language materials from a variety of sources.